DanOlner/regionalGVAbyindustry/README.md

 p
 ```

 **1998 to 2007.
-Note larger concentration of shrinking sectors in the
+Note larger concentration of shrinking sectors
-North.**
+concentrated in the North (left of diagonal line) and growing sectors
+concentrated in the South (right of diagonal line)**

 ![](README_files/NS_98to07.gif)